leeang/Embedded-System-Design/notes6.md

 predictable adj.
 If you say that an event is predictable, you mean that it is obvious in advance that it will happen. 可预见的

+Reset button
+Good practice to use an external pull up and possibly a capacitor to ensure no accidental reset due to noise in the system.

+####Lecture 7 LEDs, SPI, LCD, RAM & ADC

+**Q1**
+Because ATMEGA16 input pins have software enabled pull up resistors.

+**Q2**
+1mAh / 1uA = 1000h = 41.7 days

+LED
+Voltage drop across a diode depends on the colour of the diode.
+Current across an ideal diode is infinite, must always have a resistor in series or magic smoke escapes.

+spin n.
+自旋

+electron n.
+电子

+####Lecture 7 Crestals and PCBs

+**Q1**
+Each microcontroller pin can only source 80mA, not enough to drive LCD.

+**Q2**
+For any MOSFET that G is essentially a capacitor, should have a resistor between G and a microcontroller to avoid a current surge.

+ergonomic /ˌɜːɡəˈnɒmɪk/ adj.
+of or relating to ergonomics 人类工程学的

+**high frequency signals** as short as possible
+**high current wires** as short as possible

+SMD = Surface Mount Device

+interlock v.
+互锁

+Never put SMD parts under other parts.
+Don't have parts under the CLD or the battery pack.